This article explains Bell's spaceship paradox using a simple example involving ants and a thread.

 $$ y(t) = 30 + \tfrac{1}{2} a t^2 $$After 10 seconds, y(10) = 30 + ½·a·(10 s)2 = 150 mm.

-Thus, the separation remains 150 mm − 120 mm = 30 mm.
-Both ants then travel at constant velocity v = 24 mm/s, so they maintain a 30 mm separation in frame S.
+Thus the separation is still 150 mm − 120 mm = 30 mm.
+Once the acceleration ends, both ants move at the same constant speed, v = 24 mm/s, so their separation remains 30 mm in frame S.

-Now imagine a thread connecting the two ants.
+Now imagine that the two ants are connected by a thread.
 What happens to the thread when the ants begin to accelerate?

-When the ants accelerate, the thread breaks.
-This seems counterintuitive in frame S, where their separation remains constant.
-Why does the thread break?
+The thread breaks.
+This seems puzzling in frame S, where the distance between the ants stays constant.
+So why does the thread snap?

-In ant A’s rest frame S′, the relativity of simultaneity causes ant B to finish accelerating before ant A. Consequently, B attains a higher velocity temporarily, increasing their separation.
-In S′, the distance grows to 50 mm, causing the thread to break.
+In ant A's rest frame S′, the relativity of simultaneity changes the order of events: ant B finishes accelerating before ant A does.
+As a result, B temporarily moves faster than A, so the distance between the ants increases.
+In frame S′, the separation grows to 50 mm, and the thread breaks.

 The Lorentz transformation equations are:

-Similarly, the caterpillar’s rest length is represented by segment OQ in S, and its contracted length by segment OQ′ in S′.
+Similarly, the caterpillar's proper length is represented by segment OQ in its rest frame, while its contracted length is represented by segment OQ′ in the desk frame.

-Here, we focus on the cross-shaped structure formed by segments PP′ and QQ′.
-This, I propose, captures the essential geometric feature of the Lorentz transformation.
+The important geometric feature is the cross-shaped structure formed by segments PP′ and QQ′.
+This structure captures the essence of how the Lorentz transformation reshapes space and time.

 © 2002, 2015 xseek-qm.net